ionos-cloud/crossplane-provider-ionoscloud/docs/api/managed-kubernetes/nodepool.md

 							* properties:
 								* `resolution` (string)
 									* description: Resolution specifies whether resolution of this reference is required.
 									  The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
 'Optional' means this reference will be a no-op if it cannot be resolved.
 									* default: "Required"
 									* possible values: "Required";"Optional"
 								* `resolve` (string)
 									* description: Resolve specifies when this reference should be resolved.
 The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
 Use 'Always' to resolve the reference on every reconcile.
 									* possible values: "Always";"IfNotPresent"
 * `ramSize` (integer)
 	* description: The RAM size for the node.
 Must be set in multiples of 1024 MB, with minimum size is of 2048 MB.
 	* format: int32
 	* minimum: 2048.000000
 	* multiple of: 1024.000000
+* `serverType` (string)
+	* description: The type of server for the Kubernetes node pool can be either 'DedicatedCore' (nodes with dedicated CPU cores) or 'VCPU' (nodes with shared CPU cores).
+	  This selection corresponds to the server type for the compute engine.
 * `storageSize` (integer)
 	* description: The size of the volume in GB.
 The size should be greater than 10GB.
 	* format: int32